jonl17/skjaldborg/static/frumsyningar/endalok-upphafsins-e-first-and-last-men/endalok-upphafsins-e-first-and-last-men.md

 Trailer: https://youtu.be/nqDBlBKlbDA
 ---
 Í myndinni flökkum við um svæði í niðurníðslu þar sem sorglegir atburðir hafa gerst - staðir hlaðnir táknrænni merkingu.
 Gegnum myndina skynjum við nærveru, einhverskonar vitund sem er að reyna að hafa samband við okkur.

+\--ENSKA--

+The film explores zones of decay and ruin where great tragedies have occurred – places charged with symbolism.
+Throughout the film we sense a spectral presence, an entity that is attempting to communicate with us.